United States • mattmakesmoves.com • Born on January 21st

 Matt joined Watsi on August 28th, 2014.
-One year ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matt's most recent donation traveled 8,200 miles to support Christian, a caring and helpful 13-year-old from Philippines, to fund hernia repair surgery so he can live more comfortably and confidently.
+Two years ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matt's most recent donation traveled 8,800 miles to support Chanthy, a factory worker from Cambodia, to fund life-changing ear surgery.

 Christian is a caring and helpful 13-year-old boy from the Philippines.
 He takes care of his two younger siblings and helps his mother sell vegetables.
 His father works multiple part-time jobs to help provide for their family.
 Since Christian was young, his mother noticed swelling in a sensitive area but did not seek medical attention due to Christian not complaining about it.
 In June, his mother scheduled him a circumcision, but the doctor deferred the procedure since they needed to first treat his condition.
 Christian was diagnosed with an inguinal hernia, right hydrocele, and left undescended testis.
 If left untreated, these conditions would cause Christian to eventually experience pain and discomfort, as well as an increased risk of developing testicular cancer.
 Fortunately, Christian will undergo hernia repair surgery on August 8th at our medical partner's care center, Our Lady of Peace Hospital.
 A portion of the cost of Christian's treatment is being supported by the Philippine Health Insurance Corporation.
 Our medical partner is raising the remaining $845 to cover the cost of his surgery and care.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 His mother shares, "I'm worried that Christian's condition might worsen, but we are financially incapable to support his treatment.
 I am hoping to make him feel better before the school year starts.
 Thank you so much Watsi and World Surgical Foundation Philippines for this big help!"